Sudan Security Agents Launch rebellion Over Payoff Plan - UrduPoint

 "Troops from operating centres of the intelligence started a rebellion in some parts of the capital," government spokesman Faisal Mohamed Saleh told state television.

-He said some troops had came out on the streets, set up barricades and opened fire in the air.
+He said a number of NISS troops had come out on the streets, set up barricades and opened fire in the air.

 "This happened because those troops rejected the amount of money they got for their retirement," Saleh said, adding negotiations were being held.

-Doctors close to the protest movement that led to Bashir's fall said a 15-year-old boy was wounded by gunfire.
+Doctors close to the protest movement that led to Bashir's fall said a 15-year-old boy and a soldier were among five people wounded by gunfire.

+- Former intel chief blamed - Heavy gunfire erupted again at the Khartoum North base late in the evening, and a security source told AFP that the army and RSF had taken control of the two bases.

-"What happened today is a plan by Salah Ghosh and some other officers," General Mohamed Hamdan Daglo, who heads the RSF said.
+"What happened today is a plan by Salah Ghosh and some other officers," General Mohamed Hamdan Daglo, who heads the RSF, told reporters in the South Sudanese capital of Juba.

 Ghosh, a key figure of Bashir's regime, stepped down days after the veteran leader was toppled.
 His whereabouts are unknown.

+Sudan's prosecutor general called for removing the immunity of NISS personnel involved in the revolt.

+"Those members of the intelligence involved in what happened today have committed a crime ...
+I call for their immunity to be removed so they can face justice," the prosecutor general said in a statement.

-The protest movement, Forces of Freedom and Change, urged residents to remain calm.
+Sudan's protest movement, the Forces of Freedom and Change -- a key part of the transitional government -- urged residents to remain calm.

 "We are calling on our people to be calm and not give a chance for those who want to drag our homeland into bloodshed," it said.

-"In the process of restructuring NISS, there are some members who have rejected the financial compensation offered for retirement," it said.
+"In the process of restructuring NISS, there are some members who have rejected the financial compensation offered for retirement," it said earlier on Tuesday.

 A security source told AFP that the first shooting broke out in the city of Al-Obeid after which gunfire erupted at NISS bases in Khartoum.